ReySJS/Currency-Quote/README.md

 ## 💻 Project

-Page developed in jQuery in the fourth month of the course.
+Page developed in jQuery in the fourth month of the course to apply API concepts

 <p>
   This project was developed with the following technologies: